trustlines-protocol/tlbc-monitor/README.md

 ## Report Malicious Validators

-When the monitor reported an equivocation by a malicious validator, it is possibly to remove that validator.
-Therefore the information to proof the equivocation must be provided to the `reportMaliciousValidator` function at the validator set contract.
-These information can be found at the created report file, located at the directory defined with `--report-dir`.
+When the monitor reported an equivocation by a malicious validator, it is possible to remove that validator from the validator set.
+The information to proof the equivocation must be provided via the `reportMaliciousValidator` function to the validator set contract.
+This information can be found at the created report file, located at the directory defined with `--report-dir`.
 The file is named like `equivocation_reports_for_proposer_0x...` followed by the address of the malicious validator.
 There is one such file per validator who has equivocated.